 Applications will be assessed in the order they are submitted until all allocated funds have been exhausted.

-A travel allowance can be claimed by a person who relocated on or after 9 September 2020, being the date this scheme was announced.
-An accommodation allowance can be claimed by a person on or after 21 September 2020, being the announced opening date of the scheme.
+A travel allowance can be claimed by a person who relocated on or after 9 September 2021 being the date Round 2 of this Scheme commenced.

 Incomplete applications, or applications where required documents have not been uploaded, will not be assessed and applicants will be notified.